Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/322-docking-station-audio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Plug in a headset jack into micro jack slot located on the right side of the laptop.
+1. Plug in a headset jack into the docking station.
 1. Open a terminal window and execute the following command:

 ```bash